KristianColville1/kristians-cool-shop/DatabaseDesignDocument.md

 - Customer support ticket management

 **Migration Objectives:**
-The database redesign focuses on creating a scalable, normalized structure that can support current operations while providing a foundation for future growth.
-The new design will implement proper entity relationships, data integrity constraints, and optimized data structures to address the performance and scalability issues of the current system.
+The database redesign aims to create a scalable and normalised structure that supports current operations while providing a solid foundation for future growth.
+The new design introduces well-defined entity relationships, data integrity constraints, and optimised data structures to address the performance and scalability limitations of the existing system.

 ### 2.2 Stakeholders and User Requirements

-Several stakeholder groups interact with the system, each with distinct requirements:
+Several key stakeholder groups interact with the system, each with their own specific requirements:

 - **Customers**